Aghabeiki/paramValidator/README.md

 # Param-Validator

-A Param Validator in Middleware for Sailsjs
+A Param Validator in Middleware for Sailsjs/Express.js

 **note**: \
 ***this project is under heavy developments.***